sofi-dobriak/goit-js-hw-08/README.md

-The third homework of the JavaScript module of the FullStack Developer course + solutions for additional tasks from the teacher
+The eighth homework of the JavaScript module of the FullStack Developer course